Fleet logo

 This script assumes that your company installs a custom Company Portal app or something similar at /opt/company, gathers the user's IdP session information, uses username and a password to protect the private key from /opt/company/userinfo, and installs that the certificate in /opt/company.
 You will want to modify it to match your company's requirements.

-The userinfo file in the scripts looks like the below.
-However, the variables could be loaded from the output of a command or even a separate network request depending on your requirements:
+For simplicity, the scripts use a userinfo file (below).
+However, the best practice is to load variables from the output of a command or even a separate network request:

 PASSWORD="<Password-for-the-certificate-private-key>"